Stuttering and minimalism go hand in hand

 Your home is a garbage processing can

 The minute an item enters your home it begins a cycle towards the garbage can.
 It might take years, decades or a few weeks.
 Minutes even.
 But the fact is when you put something into your home the cycle begins.
 While the item waits to go to the eternal garbage country it takes up space.
 Space that could be white space.
 Empty space.
+White space does not only apply to your physical surroundings; it’s also very important to have white space in your mind.

 Things trigger your mind